Jobs in Germany

 If you are a non-EU citizen, you will typically need a work visa to be employed in Germany.
 Warehouse jobs may qualify for the Skilled Worker Visa or General Work Visa, depending on employer sponsorship.

-Types of Work Visas for Warehouse Jobs:
+Types of Work Visas for Warehouse Jobs in Germany:

-EU Blue Card – For high-skilled workers (not common for warehouse jobs).
+• EU Blue Card: For high-skilled workers (not common for warehouse jobs).

-Skilled Worker Visa – For positions that require special skills, training, or experience.
+• Skilled Worker Visa: For positions that require special skills, training, or experience.

-General Employment Visa – For non-EU workers with a job offer in Germany.
+• General Employment Visa: For non-EU workers with a job offer in Germany.

 Visa Sponsorship Requirements: